Israeli forces kill Palestinian attacker after manhunt

 Israeli Prime Minister Naftali Bennett met with top security officials and announced that a major crossing in the northern West Bank near the attacker’s hometown would be closed indefinitely.

+“Every murderer will know that we’ll get to him, and anyone who helps terrorists should know that the price he will pay will be unbearable,” Bennett said in a statement.

-But it appeared Israel was proceeding with plans to allow Palestinian women, children and older men to enter Jerusalem for prayers.
+Israel proceeded with plans to allow Palestinian women, children and older men to enter Jerusalem for prayers.
 Protests and clashes in the holy city during Ramadan last year eventually ignited an 11-day Gaza war.

-“We will widen our actions against the wave of terror through offense, defense and intelligence,” Defense Minister Benny Gantz said ahead of the meeting.
-“The price that we will extract from the attackers and those who send them will be heavy.”

 Thursday’s shooting took place in a crowded bar on Dizengoff Street, a central thoroughfare that has seen other attacks over the years.
 Thursday night is the beginning of the Israeli weekend, and the area was packed with people in bars and restaurants.